JvanKatwijk/qt-dab/README.md

 4. Edit the qt-dab.pro file for configuring the supported devices and other options.
 Comment the respective lines out if you don't own an Airspy (mini) or an SDRplay.

-5. If DAB spectrum should be displayed, check the installation path to qwt.
-If you were downloading it from  http://qwt.sourceforge.net/qwtinstall.html please mention the correct path in qt-dab.pro file:
+5. If DAB spectrum and the constellation diagram should be displayed, check the installation path to qwt.
+If you were downloading it from  http://qwt.sourceforge.net/qwtinstall.html please mention the correct path in qt-dab.pro file (for other installation change it accordingly):

 		INCLUDEPATH += /usr/local/include  /usr/local/qwt-6.1.3